obakengeuegene0218/Learn-Python-/README.md

 - `Object-Oriented Programming (OOP)/`: Python supports object-oriented programming paradigms.
 Classes and objects are fundamental concepts in Python's OOP model, facilitating code organization and abstraction.

+- `Learning Object-Oriented Programming (OOP)/`: Python supports object-oriented programming (OOP), a programming paradigm that focuses on objects and classes.
+Understanding OOP concepts like encapsulation, inheritance, and polymorphism will enable you to design more modular and reusable code
 Ready for this Python adventure?
 Buckle up! 🚀👩‍💻👨‍💻